AustinMReppert/iced-reference/src/chapter_2.md

 }
 ```

 An Iced `Recipe` is similar to Tokio's Subscription.
-A `Subscription` is Vec of `Recipes`.
-As long as `Subscriptions` are kept alive, they can keep producing values or in this case Messages.
-Subscription() allows us to run async code to continuously provide UI state changes.
+A `Subscription` is a Vec of `Recipes`.
+As long as `Subscriptions` are kept alive, they can keep producing values or in this case Messages. `subscription()` allows us to run async code to continuously provide UI state changes.

-Lets incorporate subscription() into our timer to automatically update the time.
+Lets incorporate `subscription()` into our timer to automatically update the time.
 We will let the button remain as a pause/unpause mechanism.

 ```rust
 use iced::alignment::{Horizontal, Vertical};